You are born. Then you die. So it goes.

 I should start with I don’t think that the line “so it goes” is fatalist at all.
 I wholeheartedly disagree with the Tralfamadorians and believe that free will does exist.
 Let’s start with the fact that it’s an anti war book and was published in the midst of another brutal war.
 If everything was predestined, why even bother?
 I believe the line simply acknowledges that death happens and is a fact of life but it doesn’t take away from the heartbreak it bestows when it does occur.
 Because death does come ~ for each and every one of us.
 So it goes.

 And what happens in those moments before the inevitable end?
 In what we call life?
 Perhaps the measure of a life well lived isn’t just how fully you were able to engage, love, and experience but as importantly how deeply you’ve touched those around you.
 How many people you have shaped in ways that aren’t apparent to you and sometimes even to them until they really start thinking about it.
 I wish that I could have told him and hope that he knew how much our lives were shaped and changed by him, by them.
-But there’s some comfort to be had in knowing that it was a well lived life for him.
+So there’s some comfort to be had in knowing that it was a well lived life for him.

 I have written before that I am an American sheerly by luck.
 Quick little history lesson.
-For almost twenty years, a war raged on in this Southeastern country called Vietnam that also ensnared the US.
+For almost twenty years, a war raged on in this Southeast Asian country called Vietnam that also ensnared the US.
 It was deeply unpopular in this country and became more so as it dragged on but finally ended with the fall of Saigon in 1975.
 As it tends to happen with wars, there was a mass exodus of persons fleeing insecurity and persecution.
 I’ve read that there was a Gallup poll conducted in May 1975 and 54% of Americans were opposed to admitting Vietnamese refugees to live in the United States.
 But there were also 36% of Americans in favor and some went so far as to help sponsor families.